ryanmody/capstone-ryanmody-client/README.md

 ## Roadmap

+Monday:
-- Create client
+- Create initial client

-- Create server

-- Build out the three pages that are static
+- Build out the three pages static

-- Build out the logic for POSTing categories and tasks on server and client side
+    - Include form validation for tasks and categories
+- Create initial server

+Tuesday:
-- Build out the logic for dynamically populating the HomePage Calendar task list to show tasks for that day
+- Build out the logic for populating tasks in Homepage Task list using data present from database (GET requests)

-- Build out the logic for
+- Build logic for populating category bubbles in Homepage Calendar

+Wednesday:
+- Add ability to POST new categories
+- Add ability to POST new tasks
+- Update drop down in form pages to show most up-to-date categories available

+Thursday:
+- FInish up any remaining pending tasks from previous days

 ## Nice-to-haves (if time-permitting)